 An OMS has access to advanced technology and equipment, too, that your dentist might not have.
 This is beneficial for diagnosing various types of diseases and developing custom treatment protocols that suit a patient’s unique anatomy and circumstances.

-Why should I visit an OMS for dental implants?
+Why Should I Visit an OMS for Dental Implants?

 Dental implants are a structurally complete tooth replacement option.
 This means patients will not just replace the crowns of teeth but also their roots.
-Since the implant functions like the root of a tooth, it must be surgically placed into the jawbone.
-An OMS possesses the training and education to place dental implants as well as bone grafts in areas where bone is sparse or thin.
+Since the implant functions as the root of a tooth, it must be surgically placed into the jawbone.
+An OMS possesses the training and education to place dental implants as well as bone grafts in areas where the bone is sparse or thin.

 Wisdom teeth removal is a more complicated extraction process than other teeth.
 When wisdom teeth emerge, they tend to come in sideways because there isn’t enough room in the mouth for their upright eruption.